MS in Nutrition Mission, Educational Objectives and Student Outcomes

 Upon completion of the MS in Nutrition program, graduates will be able to:

-2. Apply professional and inter-professional teamwork skills and ethical standards in the application of nutrition care (PEO1 and PEO2).
+- Apply professional and inter-professional teamwork skills and ethical standards in the practice, leadership, and management of nutrition initiatives (PEO1 and PEO2).

-3. Demonstrate continuous active learning and awareness of current trends in nutrition and food science through relevant information sources (PEO1).
+- Demonstrate lifelong learning in nutrition and food science through relevant information sources (PEO1).

-4. Design and implement research protocols and use validated and reliable methodology in the fields of nutrition and food science (PEO2 and PEO3).
+- Design and conduct original or applied research using validated methodologies in the fields of nutrition and food science (PEO3).